peetertinits/me/_pages/cv.md

 ### Organizing work
 I've been involved in organizing a number of conferences and academic events.
 Particularly:
-- We initiated the [DH-labs](https://www.facebook.com/groups/2074246709540371/) in Tartu in Spring 2019
+- We initiated the [DH-labs](https://www.facebook.com/groups/2074246709540371/) in Tartu in Spring 2019.
-- I am a founding member and a board member in [Estonian Digital Humanities Society](https://dh.org.ee/)
+- I am a founding member and a board member in [Estonian Digital Humanities Society](https://dh.org.ee/) .
-- I co-chaired the organization of [Cultural Evolution: Arts, Languages, Technologies](https://cultevol.ut.ee/) in June 2018
+- I co-chaired the organization of [Cultural Evolution: Arts, Languages, Technologies](https://cultevol.ut.ee/) in June 2018.
-- We organized the [Cultural Evolution Seminar](https://evocultures.wordpress.com/) series at UT in 2015-2018
+- We organized the [Cultural Evolution Seminar](https://evocultures.wordpress.com/) series at UT in 2015-2018.
-- I co-chaired the organization of [Mapping Methods: Approaches to Language Studies](http://mappingmethods.eki.ee/) in May 2014
+- I co-chaired the organization of [Mapping Methods: Approaches to Language Studies](http://mappingmethods.eki.ee/) in May 2014.
 <details>
- <summary>All events and organizations</summary>
+ <summary>All events and organizations (last updated 2017)</summary>
 {% capture my_include %}{% include cv-orgs.md %}{% endcapture %}
 {{ my_include | markdownify }}
 </details>